RENEE MONTAGNE, HOST:

-MICHAEL GOETZ: We feel like being out from under the garden of this coverage formula, we can go forth and we can have our elections and apply Texas law.
+MICHAEL GOETZ: We feel like being out from under the burden of this coverage formula, we can go forth and we can have our elections and apply Texas law.
 And that is the way we in Texas feel like it should be.

-FESSLER: And indeed, officials of several covered states applauded the high court ruling.
+FESSLER: And indeed, officials in several covered states applauded the high court ruling.
 Alabama's attorney general, Luther Strange, called it a victory for equal state sovereignty.
 South Carolina Attorney General Alan Wilson said it meant that states like his would no longer have to jump through extraordinary hoops to make voting changes, as South Carolina did last year to require voters to show ID.

 ALAN WILSON: Because we were under the pre-clearance standard of Section 5, we were guilty until proven innocent.
 And that cost us $3 million to prove our innocence.